AnteDujic/pands-project2021/README.md

 ### **DATASET SUMMARY**

 Summary of the dataset contains the basic information on the given dataset and the analysis of the data contained within.
 It is outputted to the *summary.txt* file.
-This file is also stored in this repository.
+This file is also saved into this repository.

 *CODE:*
 ```python